Network fees must be added on top of your Bitcoin transaction in order to ensure that your transaction is confirmed and processed by the miners.

 By clicking on this link, you can see the number of transactions waiting to be confirmed on the Bitcoin blockchain and the network fees associated with those transactions.
 Remember that the network fee is displayed in Satoshi per byte.

-The Bitwala wallet has a feature to manually set network fees (the fee slider).
+The Bitwala wallet has a feature to manually set network fees when sending Bitcoin.